Higuchi-KU Endowment Research Achievement Awards

 Dolph Simons Award

-• David Poole, University Distinguished Professor of Kinesiology and Physiology, Kansas State University, 2024
+• David Poole, Department of Kinesiology & Physiology, Kansas State University, 2024

-• Timothy Musch, University Distinguished Professor of Kinesiology and Physiology, Kansas State University, 2023
+• Timothy Musch, Department of Kinesiology & Physiology, Kansas State University, 2023

-• Dr. Russell Swerdlow, professor of neurology, University of Kansas Medical Center, 2022
+• Dr. Russell Swerdlow, Department of Neurology, University of Kansas Medical Center, 2022

 • Juergen Richt, College of Veterinary Medicine, Kansas State University, 2021